Regateiro/MorbyActiveEffects/README.md

 For effects with large names, such as Id Insinuation, you may use an alias instead of the name, i.e. `/mae ii <X>`.

+Furthermore, if the `<X>` value is not provided to an effect that accepts one, the default value will be used instead.

 ### Token Ownership and Applying Effects

 Upon executing a command to apply an effect, the effect will only be automatically applied on token you have ownership over, as a player will usually lack the permissions to access another player's character token.